A Buyer’s Agent’s Perspective: What Really Happens at Open Homes in South East Queensland

 Every open home is a chessboard.
 I’m watching not just the property but the people.
 What are the other buyers doing?
 Are they genuinely interested or just tyre-kickers?
 Is this one of those rare “blue moon” Saturdays where demand is low, and you can snag a deal while everyone else is asleep at the wheel?

-In hot markets, you’ll find the energy is buzzing—full open homes, buyers asking dozens of questions.
+In hot markets across Brisbane, the Gold Coast, and the Sunshine Coast, you’ll find the energy is buzzing, full open homes, buyers asking dozens of questions.
 But some weekends, it’s dead quiet.
 That’s when I strike.

 How I Handle Sales Agents (And Why You Shouldn’t Do It Alone)